Difference Between Inbound and Outbound recruiting

 One of the most popular outbound recruiting methods is candidate sourcing.
 Talent Acquisition leaders use sourcing only after they have confirmed that their current talent pool is missing the candidate persona they are looking for.

-As mentioned earlier, if you are looking for a long-term recruiting solution, inbound is the way to go.
-I can promise you, these is the way to go to improve your recruiting and hiring productivity.
+As mentioned earlier, if you are looking for a long-term recruiting solution, inbound recruiting is the way to go.
+I can promise you, there is the way to go to improve your recruiting and hiring productivity.

 How to apply Inbound and Outbound recruiting strategies?